lidofinance/docs/docs/guides/node-operator-manual.md

 ### Checking the keys of all Lido Node Operators

-After keys are submitted, it's encouraged to wait for the transactions to be mined and to check how they appear on the chain.
+After keys are submitted, it's critical to first wait for the key submission transactions to be mined and after that check all Lido keys for validity.

+Never vote for increasing the key limits of Node Operators before verifying new keys are present and valid.

 #### Lido CLI